 Yet, the attack on Port Said and Port Fuad, which were captured by British and French forces while Israel controlled the Sinai Peninsula, was successful.
 The Egyptian forces’ total authority over the canal area was lost as a result of the coordinated onslaught.

-They appeared to be losing the battle over the canal, but Nasser galvanized his nation’s soldiers and persisted.
+They appeared to be losing the battle over the canal, but Nasser galvanised his nation’s soldiers and persisted.

 Although the attack was delayed, the Soviet Union, one of Egypt’s allies, had time to counterattack.
 To exert influence in the Middle East, the Soviet Union (USSR) provided weapons and ammunition to the Egyptian military.

 To resolve the Suez Canal crisis, Soviet leader Nikita Khrushchev called a meeting of the Security Council of the United Nations.
-In the event that the Israeli, French, and British soldiers did not leave on time, he even promised to launch nuclear missiles toward Western Europe.
+If the Israeli, French, and British soldiers did not leave on time, he even promised to launch nuclear missiles toward Western Europe.

 The Soviet Union received a stern reprimand from President Dwight Eisenhower for their imprudent talk of nuclear war.
 He also threatened to impose financial penalties on the Israelis, British and French if they did not withdraw their troops from the Canal.